innerfunction/Nub/README.md

 About this project
 ==================

 This project contains version 2.0 of Nub.
-You can see the full doc at: http://innerfunction.com/jquery.nub/current/docs/nub-intro.html

 Previous versions can be found at (https://github.com/juliangoacher/jquery.nub)

 Project description